SPEAK VISUALLY Receive practical tips on how to

 Before the graphic leaves your computer, double check for typos and proofread all the text.
 Depending on the style of branded graphic you just created, start sharing it on social media.
 In the next section, we will go through all the possibilities and what social media channel fits each style of graphic best.

 The most obvious places to share your new graphics are Facebook Pages, Instagram Feeds, Twitter and Pinterest.
-But we can’t forget about Facebook and Instagram Stories or even Facebook Messenger Bots.
+But we can’t forget about Facebook and Instagram Stories or even Facebook chatbots.

 On Instagram, you can share the classic square shaped graphics, either as a static image or a GIF in video format.
 But the part of Instagram that is really making waves is Instagram stories.
 You can create branded social media graphics for Instagram Stories just like you would for any other social media channel.